jcs090218/JCSUnity/README.md

 such as UI functionality and player movement.
 This will allow for a faster initial development.
 Most components work individually while other components must be used in tandem with others.
-Individually components can be combined to create new behaviors.
+Individually components can be combined to create new behaviors.c

 ## :boom: Important Notice